Bitcoin vs Ethereum

 Don't invest unless you're prepared to lose all the money you invest.
 This is a high-risk investment and you should not expect to be protected if something goes wrong.
 Take 2 mins to learn more.

 Bitcoin, the first ever cryptocurrency, was designed as a method for transferring wealth.
-In comparison, Ethereum was designed as a network for the construction of decentralised computer applications (dapps).
-While offering different functions, it’s the use of blockchains that forms the strongest connection between these two cryptocurrency protocols.
+In comparison, Ethereum is a blockchain-based platform designed for the construction of decentralised computer applications (dapps).

 Bitcoin vs Ethereum at a glance